mpv-player/mpv/DOCS/man/af.rst

     Setup a chain of audio filters.
 See ``--vf`` (`VIDEO FILTERS`_) for the full syntax.

+    This is an object settings list option.
+See `List Options`_ for details.

 .. note::

     To get a full list of available audio filters, see ``--af=help``.